tozydev/vela/docs/api-docs.md

 - Status:

     - `201 Created`: The artifact is deployed.
+    - `400 Bad Request`: Content isn't provided.
     - `401 Unauthorized`: The request is not authenticated.

 #### Example